 The Public Action field is defined in 9.6.7.1 (Public Action field(#3729)).

 (#417)The Dialog Token field is defined in 9.4.1.12 (Dialog Token field).
-It is copied from the Dialog Token field of the corresponding GAS Comeback Request frame.
+It is copied from the Dialog Token field of the corresponding GAS Comeback Request or GAS Comeback Request Fragment frame.
 The same value of the Dialog Token field is present in all fragments of a multi-fragment query response.

 (#3326)The Status Code field values are defined in Table 9-78 (Status codes).
 The same status code value is present in all fragments of a multi-fragment query response.

-The GAS Query Response Fragment ID is defined in 9.4.1.31 (GAS Query Response Fragment ID field).
-If the responding STA has not received a response to the query that it posted on behalf of a requesting STA, then the responding STA sets the GAS Query Response Fragment ID to 0.
-When there is more than one query response fragment, the responding STA sets the GAS Query Response Fragment ID to 0 for the initial fragment and increments it by 1 for each subsequent fragment in a multi-fragment Query Response.
+The GAS Query Fragment ID is defined in 9.4.1.31 (GAS Query Fragment ID field).
+If the responding STA has not received a response to the query that it posted on behalf of a requesting STA, then the responding STA sets the GAS Query Fragment ID to 0.
+When there is more than one query response fragment, the responding STA sets the GAS Query Fragment ID to 0 for the initial fragment and increments it by 1 for each subsequent fragment in a multi-fragment query response.
 The More GAS Fragments field is set to 0 whenever the final fragment of a query response is being transmitted.
-A GAS Query Response Fragment ID field having a nonzero Fragment ID and the More GAS Fragments field set to 1 indicates to the requesting STA that another GAS Comeback frame exchange should be performed to continue the retrieval of the query response.
+A GAS Query Fragment ID field having a nonzero Fragment ID and the More GAS Fragments field set to 1 indicates to the requesting STA that another GAS Comeback frame exchange should be performed to continue the retrieval of the query response.

 The GAS Comeback Delay field format is shown in Figure 9-1107 (GAS Comeback Delay field format).
 A nonzero GAS Comeback Delay field(#4356) is returned by the responding STA in this frame to indicate that the GAS Query Request being carried out on behalf of the requesting STA is still in progress.